RICE In-Depth

 RICE uses a [c] ("critique tag") to inform participants which videos would like special attention and an even more critical eye.

-This tag is most useful for editors who plan on changing their video based on the feedback given during RICE.
+This tag is most useful for editors who plan on changing their video based on the feedback given during RICE or for those who want their videos to be "torn apart."

 Stress & Managing Expectations